Connect with us

 “Sales is a brutal job because you have to be in front of customers and confront the reality every single day.”

-In the early days, he personally led sales efforts, closing nearly 70 accounts before hiring a head of sales.
+In the early days, he was the one leading the sales efforts, closing nearly 70 accounts before hiring a head of sales.
 While Factored Quality nowadays has a dedicated sales team, Prince’s hands-on approach remains a vital part of the company’s initial success.

 Building and running a successful sales machine is primarily about putting in the effort.
 There is no getting around the fact that sales are tough—it’s emotionally and physically draining.
 Endurance and mental resilience are key, as showing up every day is essential for success.